PRIMES: How to Apply

 PRIMES-USA is a year-long distance mentoring math research section for high school juniors from across the United States (outside of Greater Boston).
 Program participants talk to their mentors over skype once a week, working on research projects in mathematics.
 Computer science or computational biology projects are not available at PRIMES-USA.
 The deadline for applications is December 1.
 See How to Apply to PRIMES-USA

 PRIMES STEP is a year-long math enrichment section for middle school students from Greater Boston.
 Program participants meet weekly with their mentor on the MIT campus for creative problem solving and possibly research.
-The deadline for applications is May 20.
+The deadline for applications is usually in late May.
 See PRIMES STEP webpage

 Academic Integrity Rules

 PRIMES expects its participants to adhere to MIT rules and standards for honesty and integrity in academic studies.
 As a result, any cases of plagiarism, unauthorized collaboration, cheating, or facilitating academic dishonesty during the application process or during the work at PRIMES may result in immediate disqualification from the program, in the sole discretion of PRIMES.
 In addition, PRIMES reserves the right to notify a participant's parents, schools, and/or recommenders in the event it determines that a participant did not adhere to these expectations.
 For explanation of these expectations, see What is Academic Integrity?